Gentefied: Development

 On February 6, 2019, it was announced that Netflix had given the production a series order for a ten-episode first season.
 The series is created by Marvin Lemus and Linda Yvette Chávez who are credited as executive producers alongside Monica Macer, Aaliyah Williams, America Ferrera, Charles D. King, Kim Roth and Teri Weinberg.
 America Ferrera will also be directing two episodes of the series.
 MACRO, Take Fountain and Yellow Brick Road will be involved in the production of the series.
 The series was released on February 21, 2020.
 On May 18, 2020, Netflix renewed the series for an eight-episode second season.
-On November 23, 2020, it was announced that the series' executive producer Aaliyah Williams signed a deal with CBS Studios.
+On November 23, 2020, it was announced that the series's executive producer Aaliyah Williams signed a deal with CBS Studios.
 The second season premiered on November 10, 2021.
 On January 13, 2022, Netflix canceled the series after two seasons.

 Casting

 In April 2019, it was announced that Karrie Martin, Joseph Julian Soria, Carlos Santos and Joaquín Cosío would star in the series.
 In May 2019, it was reported that Julissa Calderon, Annie Gonzalez, Laura Patalano, Felipe Esparza, Rafael Sigler, Jaime Alvarez, Bianca Melgar, Michelle Ortiz and Alejandro Patiño were cast in recurring roles.
 In April 2021, Clarissa Thibeaux, Manuel Uriza, Ivana Rojas, and Melinna Bobadilla joined the cast in recurring roles for the second season.

 Gonzalez has a role in another show, Vida, which also explores the issue of gentrification in Boyle Heights.
 When NBC News reporter Ludwig Hurtado asked about the multiple shows on the same topic, Gonzalez said, "If we can have all these other procedurals of police shows and firefighters shows, we could have more shows like this.
 There's never enough.”